 Migration steps

-Cancel Retool when Budibase covers your internal tools.
+Cancel Retool once Budibase covers your internal tools.

-Glide Free covers up to 3 apps plus 100 rows; Maker at $49 monthly annual ($60 monthly) covers unlimited apps plus 25K rows plus custom branding; Team at $99 monthly annual ($125 monthly) covers 50K rows plus audit plus roles plus Zapier; Business at $249 monthly annual ($310 monthly) covers SSO plus custom branding plus API plus premium integrations.
-The differentiator vs Retool is the no-code audience: where Retool requires SQL plus JS knowledge, Glide is fully no-code with Glide Tables plus Google Sheets backends.
-For ops teams, customer success, and HR who want to build internal apps without engineering, Glide fits where Retool's SQL requirement is friction.
-The trade vs Retool: less flexible than Retool for complex business logic, scales worse at high data volumes.
+Glide is the no-code pick for non-engineering makers (ops, customer success, HR) who land on internal-tool questions but cannot write SQL or JS.
+Free covers up to 3 apps plus 100 rows; Maker at $49 monthly annual (around $60 monthly) covers unlimited apps plus 25K rows plus custom branding; Team at $99 monthly annual covers 50K rows plus audit plus roles plus Zapier; Business at $249 monthly annual covers SSO plus custom branding plus API plus premium integrations.

 Strengths